What Does Code P0442 Mean?

 - Repair Urgency: Get this fixed within the next month to prevent drivability problems and excessive fuel consumption.

 - Diagnosis: It is unlikely the driver will notice any symptoms with check engine light code P0442 other than a slight odor of fuel, a slight decrease in fuel economy, and the check engine light.
 However, as with all check engine lights, it is recommended that you get it fixed as soon as possible so the engine can be running at the proper specifications to prevent further damage.
+A driving duration with this problem of even just a few weeks can damage other engine system components.

 - Loose or damaged gas cap